swarnendubiswas/dotemacs/shortcuts.md

 #### Key motion

-* `C-M-n` - Move forward over a parenthetical group.
+* `C-M-n` - Move forward over a parenthetical group (`forward-list`).
-* `C-M-p` - Move backward over a parenthetical group.
+* `C-M-p` - Move backward over a parenthetical group (`backward-list`).
+C-M-f     forward-sexp     Move forward over a balanced expression  ;;
+C-M-b     backward-sexp    Move backward over a balanced expression ;;
+C-M-k     kill-sexp        Kill balanced expression forward         ;;
+C-M-SPC   mark-sexp        Put the mark at the end of the sexp.     ;;

 * `C-M-a` - Goto the start of a function.
 * `C-M-e` - Goto the end of a function.
 * `M-a` - Move back to the beginning of the sentence.
 * `M-e` - Move forward to the end of the sentence.
 * `M-{` - Move back to the previous paragraph beginning.
 * `M-}` - Move forward to the next paragraph end.

 #### Dired